unccd/Prais4-reporting-manual/SO1.md

 Key actions for reporting on land cover changes are as follows:

-1. Report on land area: Information on total land area, the area covered by water bodies and total country area is to be reported in table SO1-1.T1.
+1. **Report on land area**: Information on total land area, the area covered by water bodies and total country area is to be reported in table SO1-1.T1.

-2. Identify the key land degradation processes through the appropriate consultative process and insert the results in table SO1-1.T2.
+2. **Identify the key land degradation processes** through the appropriate consultative process and insert the results in table SO1-1.T2.

-3. Select a land cover legend, ensuring compatibility with the UNCCD default legend.
+3. **Select a land cover legend**, ensuring compatibility with the UNCCD default legend.
 Insert the legend in table SO1-1.T3 if different from the UNCCD default legend.

-4. Generate a transition matrix.
+4. **Generate a transition matrix**.
 For each land cover transition, indicate whether it is likely to lead to degradation, improvement or stable conditions.
 Enter this information in table SO1-1.T4a if the UNCCD land cover legend is used; otherwise use table SO1-1.T4b for national legends.

-5. Select data to be used; ensure compliance with the minimum specifications listed in table 10.
+5. **Select data to be used**; ensure compliance with the minimum specifications listed in table 10.

-6. Determine the baseline extent of land cover degradation using the selected data, legend and transition matrix for the baseline period 2000–2015.
+6. **Determine the baseline extent of land cover degradation** using the selected data, legend and transition matrix for the baseline period 2000–2015.
 If national land cover data is used, run the calculations in Trends.Earth and enter this information in tables SO1-1.T5, SO1-1.T6 and SO1-1.T8.

-7. Estimate land cover degradation using the selected data, legend and transition matrix for the reporting period and based on an assessment of change from the baseline.
+7. **Estimate land cover degradation** using the selected data, legend and transition matrix for the reporting period and based on an assessment of change from the baseline.
 If national land cover data is used, run the calculations in Trends.Earth and enter this information in tables SO1-1.T5, SO1-1.T7 and SO1-1.T9.

-8. Verify the results: It is recommended that land cover and related land degradation estimates are verified by the concerned national authorities to assess the accuracy of the results and identify any false positive and negative situations which can be reported on in the SO 1-4 forms (SDG indicator 15.3.1).
+8. **Verify the results**: It is recommended that land cover and related land degradation estimates are verified by the concerned national authorities to assess the accuracy of the results and identify any false positive and negative situations which can be reported on in the SO 1-4 forms (SDG indicator 15.3.1).

-9. Generate reports: Verify the accuracy of the quantitative information entered in the report and include the narrative information on methods and process used.
+9. **Generate reports**: Verify the accuracy of the quantitative information entered in the report and include the narrative information on methods and process used.

 ### 1.1.7.
 Further reading